 Finally, we conducted experiments on games that were not strategically equivalent to a zero-sum game via a PAT.
-Similar to the other two sets of experiments, the SER0 algorithm correctly identified these games as not strategically equivalent to a zero-sum game.
-As Figure \ref{fig:runtime} shows, this case also exhibits a linear relationship between runtime and the game size, although with a much higher standard deviation compared to the other two sets of experiments.
+Similar to the other two cases, the SER0 algorithm correctly identified these games as not strategically equivalent to a zero-sum game.
+As Figure \ref{fig:runtimeRect} show, this case also exhibits a linear relationship between runtime and the game size, although with a much higher standard deviation compared to the other two sets of experiments.
 This higher standard deviation is readily explainable by examining the SER0 algorithm.
-When testing whether or not a game is strategically equivalent, the test can return a negative result if either $\gamma\leq0$ or $D\notin\mc{M}_{m\times n}(\Q)$.
-For cases of $\gamma\leq0$, the algorithm terminates and returns a negative result in much less time than it takes to calculate the $D$ matrix and test for $D\in\mc{M}_{m\times n}(\Q)$.
+When testing whether or not a game is strategically equivalent, the test can return a negative result if either $\gamma\leq0$ or $M\notin\mc{M}_{m\times n}(\Q)$.
+For cases of $\gamma\leq 0$, the algorithm terminates and returns a negative result in much less time than it takes to calculate the $M$ matrix and test for $M\in\mc{M}_{m\times n}(\Q)$.